wix-incubator/angular-viewport-watch/README.md

 ## Manual watcher toggling

 In some cases you might want to disable or enable the watchers of some scope regardless of its position relative to the view port.
-This can be done easily by broadcasting an event to this scope:
+This can be done easily by broadcasting an event to this scope (this will effect only scopes that have the `viewport-watch` directive on them):

 ```js
 scope.$broadcast('toggleWatchers', false); //turn off watchers